 Additionally, razor blades, straws, pipes and rolled up pieces of paper are also used in the preparation and ingestion/injection of heroin.
 If an individual smokes heroin, a pipe or foil may be utilized.

 When heroin enters the body, the user’s brain changes in various ways.Their reaction time slows.
 Their memory worsens.Even how the individual thinks and makes decisions changes.
 The risk of diseases such as HIV and hepatitis rises.

 The Signs of Heroin Addiction

 Do you know what to look for in the behavior of someone who you suspect of being addicted to heroin?
-There are many signs, and a lot of them have to do with the person’s behavior and appearance.
+There are several signs to consider.
+Most of side effects have to do with the person’s behavior and appearance.